 Of course, this isn’t to take away from the actual chemical changes prompted by THC (chances are the people in the above-mentioned study weren’t too worried about repercussions), but it does help to illustrate why different people are affected differently, especially once you realize the amygdala can both heighten and ease anxiety.

 This comparison also helps explain why people with higher marijuana tolerances are less likely to feel paranoid – they’re prepared for any amygdala alterations and are unlikely to panic when they set in.

 There’s another, perhaps obvious, reason for the lack or prevalence of paranoia in cannabis users.
 If THC is the culprit, then CBD is the antithesis, promoting calmness and easing anxiety.
 In addition to causing no psychoactive high (and actively reducing the psychoactivity of THC), CBD has shown to be a calming agent – both mentally and physically – in people with many different conditions including:

 - Schizophrenia (mental)

 Using Cannabis for Anxiety

 The reasons outlined above are likely why even medical professionals in support of marijuana are very cautious about recommending cannabis to people hoping to ease anxiety.
-There are so many factors at play – including environment, legality, medical history, cannabinoid content – that simply saying “yes, cannabis can ease your anxiety” is out of the question.
+There are so many factors at play – including environment, legality, medical history, cannabinoid content – that simply saying “yes, cannabis may ease your anxiety” is out of the question.